EstherHerbert/Useful.functions/README.md

 #### `row_to_colnames()`

 Takes a row of data and uses it to replace the column names.
-Default is to use the first row as the colnames but you can specify annother row.
+Default is to use the first row as the column names but you can specify another row.

+#### `colnames_to_row()`

+Moving the column names of a data frame to a row is sometimes useful when formatting a table for export.
+This function does that and the user can specify which row they'd like the column names to be inserted before.

-#### search_list()
+#### `search_list()`

 Takes a list of data frames and searches their variables for either a specific variable name or for a string within the variable names.